 THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS WITHOUT REGARD TO CONFLICTS OF LAWS RULES OR PRINCIPLES.

-This agreement shall terminate on the date two (2) years from the date of this letter.
+This agreement shall terminate on the date two (2) years from the date of this letter, unless terminated by written notification.

 IN WITNESS WHEREOF, ENA and NRG hereto have executed this agreement in duplicate originals to be effective as of the day and year first written above.